yuvalw20-meet/y2s18-databases/exercises/README.md

 an article has been queried.
 When should this column be updated?
 *Note: If you're doing this, you might get some SQLAlchemy issues.
 You can resolve this by deleting the file knowledge.db, which stores the schema of the old database, which has now been changed.
-This file should be in the lab folder, which you are working in.*
+This file should be in the exercises folder, which you are working in.*